 How do you determine when your Moka pot is done brewing?
 It sounds as if it should be simple —listen for the liquid to stop bubbling.
 At the same time, that’s not always a reliable indicator.
-So today, we’ll take a closer look at different methods for knowing when the pot is done brewing.
+So today, I’ll take a closer look at different methods for knowing when the pot is done brewing.

 How Do You Know When a Moka Pot Is Done?